ROBINADC/Neural-Enhanced-Live-Streaming/README.md

 ### Aside

 - analysis/ : scripts for analysis and visualization
-- assets/
+- assets/ : images in README
 - data/
     - video/
         - news_480p_30fps.mp4 : a sample video
-- demo/
+- demo/ : scripts used in the demo
-- example/ : minimal settings for running the system
+- example/ : scripts with minimal settings for running the system
 - result/ (*generated at runtime*)
     - logs/ : runtime log files
     - records/ : recorded raw and super-resolved video